 Any combination of these methods may be used, but the end result (when made using high-quality materials) is still a potent, flavorful, herbal flower that burns and smokes just like traditional cannabis flower.

 THC-O starts as CBD concentrate extracted from hemp flower.
-Then, the CBD is refined using one of many different extraction techniques and converted to Delta-8using a process called “isomerization.”
+Then, the CBD is refined using one of many different extraction techniques and converted to Delta-8 using a process called “isomerization.”
 This chemical process simply transforms one compound into another.
 In this case, CBD is converted to Delta-8-THC.
 Manufacturers can take this a step further and use the same isomerization process to convert Delta-8 into THC-O. Finally, the extract is carefully refined to concentrate the THC-O material and remove any unwanted chemicals, including leftover acids or byproducts.

 As you can imagine, the THC-O flower offers a range of benefits thanks to its complete cannabinoid profile and “natural” dosing method.

-Unlike other THC-O dosing styles, this unique product offers the benefits of the whole-plant hemp formulation.
+Unlike other THC-O dosing styles, this unique product offers the benefits of whole-plant hemp formulation.
 Usually, hemp flower contains moderate to high levels of CBD and an arrangement of other cannabinoids that may work together to provide synergistic benefits, a phenomenon known as the "entourage effect."

-The specific therapeutic properties vary by strain, so you'll need to research each strain individually before you choose, but the variety of strains available make it easier than ever to find a THC-O product that meets your needs.
+The specific therapeutic properties vary by strain, so you'll need to research each strain individually before you choose, but the variety of strains available makes it easier than ever to find a THC-O product that meets your needs.